Nebuchadnezzar II 023

 iii 1111

-(iii 11) In the immediate vicinity of the wall of baked bricks (that) faces North, (my) heart prompted me to build a palace for the protection of Babylon and I had a palace, a replica of the palace inside Ka-dingirra, built inside it (Babylon) with bitumen and baked brick.
-I constructed a strong, sixty-cubit (artificially-made) spur of land along the Euphrates River and (thereby) created dry land.
-With bitumen and baked brick, I secured its foundation on the surface (lit. “breast”) of the netherworld, at the level of the water table, and raised its superstructure.
-I added to the palace and raised it as high as a mountain with bitumen and baked brick.
+(iii 11) In the immediate vicinity of the wall of baked bricks (that) faces north, (my) heart prompted me to build a palace for the protection of Babylon and I had a palace, a replica of the palace inside Ka-dingirra, built inside it (Babylon) using bitumen and baked brick.
+I constructed a strong sixty-cubit (artificially-made) spur of land along the Euphrates River and (thereby) created dry land.
+Using bitumen and baked brick, I secured its foundation on the surface (lit. “breast”) of the netherworld, at the level of the water table, and raised its superstructure.
+I added to the palace and raised it as high as a mountain using bitumen and baked brick.

 iii 1212